 In my previous blog, I wrote about creating a strategy, choosing your target market and researching different types of international payment methods.
-In this blog, I will discuss additional tips for ecommerce companies expanding globally.
+In this blog, I will discuss additional tips for international ecommerce companies expanding globally.

 Decide on a Market Entry Plan

-There are two primary ways for ecommerce companies to enter a new market.
+There are two primary ways for international ecommerce companies to enter a new market.
 You can utilize an existing global marketplace, like eBay or Alibaba, or you can localize your own website to develop your local presence in international markets.

 Utilizing an existing online marketplace is typically an easier option.
 Websites like Amazon and JD.com offer you better reach for a lower cost and allow you to test demand for your products.
 There are many global ecommerce marketplaces, so if you go this route, it’s important to research which marketplaces are most popular in your targeted regions.